hpe-dev-incubator/hpe-dev-portal/content/blog/similar-document-search-using-apache-spark-with-tf-idf.md

 val normalized = newRescale.withColumn("norm2", UDF.calcNormUDF(col("features2")))
 ```

-4. Then it finds the crossjoin DataFrame between the one element and all existing messages in the database and calculates the similarity.
+4. Then, it finds the crossjoin DataFrame between the one element and all existing messages in the database and calculates the similarity.

 ```scala
 val cross = normalized.crossJoin(all).drop(normalized.col("_id"))